sUNC-Utilities/docs.sunc.su/docs/Signals/Connection.md

 !!! info "Foreign and C-state behavior"

-    If the connection originates from a foreign Lua state or is a C-level connection, `#!luau Function` and `#!luau Thread` will be `nil`, due to these fields being impossible to obtain in this scenario.
+    If the connection originates from a foreign Lua state or is a C-level connection, `#!luau Function` and `#!luau Thread` will be `#!luau nil`, due to these fields being impossible to obtain in this scenario.

 ---